SHADES OF SIMPLICITY

 Words that are simple to understand your brand offering are crucial for the decision makers who are pacing the show floor looking for solutions.

-In this article, Shawn Lacagnina, an expert face-to-face marketer, explains why simplicity holds the key to evolved solutions.
+In this article, Shawn Lacagnina, an expert Skyline face-to-face marketer, explains why simplicity holds the key to evolved exhibit design.

 Today’s trade show floor is filled with a higher level of decision makers looking for solutions to their pain.
 Often working from a tightly formed agenda, if you are not on that list to visit, your exhibit has to grab his/her attention.
 Your graphic image and message play an important role in your success.
 These best practices are a great place to start.